zejyun6018/ipi-doc-source/source/iot_pi/HowToBuildUbuntu.md

 2. Download Ubuntu 18.04 base from http://cdimage.ubuntu.com/ubuntu-base/releases/18.04/release/   and choose this one: `ubuntu-base-18.04.1-base-arm64.tar.gz`

-3. Create a temporary folder for decompression after download.
+3. Create a temporary folder on your working path for decompression after download.

    ```
    $ mkdir temp